Loretta Lynn: Politics

 In 1971, Lynn performed at the White House, at the invitation of President Richard Nixon.
 She returned there to perform during the administrations of Jimmy Carter, Ronald Reagan, George H. W. Bush, and George W. Bush.
 In 2002's Still Woman Enough, she discussed her longtime friendship and support for Jimmy Carter.
 She endorsed and campaigned for George H. W. Bush in the presidential election in 1988.

 In 2016, Lynn expressed support for Donald Trump's presidential campaign, stumping for him at the end of each of her shows.
 She stated, "I just think he's the only one who's going to turn this country around."

 Although Lynn was outspoken about her views on controversial social and political subjects, she saw herself as apolitical, writing in her 1976 autobiography that, "I don't like to talk too much about things where you're going to get one side or the other unhappy....My music has no politics."

 While a recognized "advocate for ordinary women", Lynn often criticized upper-class feminism for ignoring the needs and concerns of working-class women.
 She rejected being labeled a feminist, and wrote in her memoir, "I'm not a big fan of women's liberation, but maybe it will help women stand up for the respect they're due."

 When asked about her position on same-sex marriage by USA Today in November 2010, she replied, "I'm still an old Bible girl.
 God said you need to be a woman and man, but everybody to their own."

 Lynn allowed PETA to use her song "I Wanna Be Free" in a public service campaign to discourage the chaining of dogs outdoors in the cold.

 Health and death

 Over the years, Lynn suffered from various health concerns, including pneumonia on multiple occasions and a broken arm after a fall at home.

 In May 2017, Lynn had a stroke at her home in Hurricane Mills.
-She was taken to a Nashville hospital and as a result had to cancel all of her upcoming tour dates.
+She was taken to a Nashville hospital and, as a result, had to cancel all of her upcoming tour dates.
 The release of her album Wouldn't It Be Great was delayed until 2018.
 On January 1, 2018, Lynn fell and broke her hip.

-Lynn died in her sleep at her home in Hurricane Mills on October 4, 2022, at the age of 90.
-No cause of death was immediately given.
+Lynn died in her sleep at her home in Hurricane Mills on October 4, 2022, at age 90.
+A family representative told the website TMZ that she died of natural causes.
 She was buried three days later on her Hurricane Mills ranch beside her husband Doolittle.